Gautam Gambhir: Gautam Gambhir Foundation

-Politics
+Political career

 On 22 March 2019, he joined the Bharatiya Janata Party (BJP) in the presence of Union ministers Arun Jaitley and Ravi Shankar Prasad.
 He was the party's candidate from East Delhi in the 2019 Indian general election.
 After his opponent Atishi Marlena challenged him to a debate, Gambhir declined her challenge, saying he doesn't believe in "dharna and debates."
 Gautam won the elections by 695,109 votes against Atishi Marlena and Arvinder Singh Lovely.

-He expressed his support to suspended BJP spokesperson Nupur Sharma for her controversial remarks on Prophet Muhammad based on hadiths.
+Gambhir visited the Ghazipur landfill many times and has taken initiatives regarding it.
+Gambhir also installed air purifiers in his constituency.
+Gambhir donated his two year's salary as MP during COVID-19 pandemic.
+Gambhir through his foundation started COVID-19 vaccination camps in his constituency.
+In Gambhir's constituency Delhi BJP performed good in 2020 Delhi legislative elections and 2022 Delhi MCD elections.

+On 2 March 2024, he announced that he has requested BJP National President JP Nadda to relieve him of political duties as he wants to focus on cricket commitments.

 Other work

 Gambhir has started work at his constituency of East Delhi, installing CCTV cameras to tackle the issue of women's safety which has plagued Delhi in recent times.
 He is also the Brand Ambassador for Pinnacle Industries' Pinnacle Specialty Vehicles.